wholingfei/spexwavepy/docs/source/principle.rst

 X-ray Speckle Vector Tracking (XSVT) technique
 ==============================================
-The XSS technique enables pixel-wise data analysis along the scan direction. whereas the XST technique requires at least several speckle grains to be included in the subregion which is to be tracked.
+The XSS technique enables pixel-wise data analysis along the scan direction, whereas the XST technique requires at least several speckle grains to be included in the subregion which is to be tracked.
 On the other hand, the XSS techinque requires a number of scans